-We are pleased to present ‘Silent Slips’, an exhibition exploring our enduring need for myth and ritual.
+We are pleased to present ‘Silent Slips’, our second online-only exhibition of COVID-19.
+The show explores our enduring need for myth and ritual.
 Curated by Dereck Harris, 'Silent Slips' looks at how pre-modern urges find their way into the 21st century, through the work of four contemporary painters: Ben Edge, Fiona Finnegan, Dereck Harris, and John Stark.

 'In the 21st century we are all bombarded with persistent and intrusive imagery, these glimpses enticing and seducing us.
 Together the works by these four artists look at how beneath this networked consciousness there is still a deep yearning for ritual and myth, an instinctive desire to look for ways of emulating practices of our ancestors.